TasneemSiddiqui/SecurityAudit/Controls and compliance checklist.md

         X		Fire detection/prevention (fire alarm, sprinkler system, etc.)

-Select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?
+</br></br>Select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?

 <h2>Compliance checklist</h2>

 <h3>Payment Card Industry Data Security Standard (PCI DSS)</h3>

 	   Yes	No	Best practice

 	        X	Only authorized users have access to customers’ credit card information.
         	X	Credit card information is stored, accepted, processed, and transmitted internally, in a secure environment.